-After receiving Petitions against the returns of several of the sitting members, and drawing an Election Committee-Morse vs. Bent, the House proceeded to take up the Railway Bills.
+The debate was opened by Mr. Ryder, followed by Mr. Jost against the Bill, and Messrs.
+Locke, Mosher, Zwicker, Freeman, Henry and Hall in its favour.
+Mr. Howe then closed in a humourous and good natured running fire on the objections urged against his measure, and the debate closed by a triumphant vote of 39 to 13 in favour of the Railroad.
+MONDAY, November 17 After receiving Petitions against the returns of several of the sitting members, and drawing an Election Committee-Morse vs. Bent, the House proceeded to take up the Railway Bills.
 On the reading of the second Clause, Hon.
-Mr. Johnston addressed the Committee at considerable length, and concluded with moving the following Amendment: Resolved, That a Railway through Nova Seotia, connecting this Province by a line of Railroad through New Brunswick, with the frontier of the State of Maine, and thence with Portland, whereby a grand Railway communication would be opened with the United States, and also with Montreal, Quebec and other parts of Canada, promises more remunerative returns, and more general advantages to this Province, that can be expected from a railway route from the frontier of Nova Scotia, through New Brunswick directly into Canada: and that the formation of both lines would lead to an expense greater than any beence of the Two .-- And therefore Resolved, that plies of the comforts, and some of the luxuries of the plan for forming a Railroad through Nova Scotia, be kept distinct from and independent of the formation of a Railroad through New Brunswick directly into Canada.
+Mr. Johnston addressed the Committee at considerable length, and concluded with moving the following Amendment: Resolved, That a Railway through Nova Seotia, connecting this Province by a line of Railroad through New Brunswick, with the frontier of the State of Maine, and thence with Portland, whereby a grand Railway communication would be opened with the United States, and also with Montreal, Quebec and other parts of Canada, promises more remunerative returns, and more general advantages to this Province, that can be expected from a railway route from the frontier of Nova Scotia, through New Brunswick directly into Canada : and that the formation of both lines would lead to an expense greater than any beence of the Two .--- And therefore Resolved, that Scotia, be kept distinct from and independent of the formation of a Railroad through New Brunswick directly into Canada.
 Mr. Killam, Dr. Brown, and Mr. Marshall followed on the same side, and Hon.
 Provincial Secretary, Speaker and others, in favour of the original proposition.
 The Committee divided about 7 o'clock-10 for Mr. Johnston's amendment, and 29 against.
 Hon.
-Mr. Johnston then moved another amendment, as follows:

-Resolved, That an agreement for the forma-tion of a Railroad from Halifax to Quebec through New Brunswick at the equal expense of and Nova Scotia, will in effect impose on Nova Scotia the expense of constructing and operating upwards of 65 miles which Canada and 22 miles which New Brunswick would respectfully have to bear were the several Provinces to construct and operate the portion within their own limits, and that a share in the ungranted lands on the line would be a very inadequate consideration for the unequal burden thus imposed on Nova Scotia, more especially as it is proposed by the Bill before the Committee that should the expenses of construction be extinguished each Province shall return that portion of the Railroad within its own limits-and therefore Resolved, that in any agreement among the three Pleasant Street is, we are sorry to observe, in- Provinces of Canada, New Brunswick, and Noa Scotia, this Province ought not to be require to assume a greater responsibility than the construction and operation of that portion of the line within its own territory.
+Mr. Johnston then moved another amendment, as follows : Resolved, That an agreement for the forma-tion of a Railroad from Halifax to Quebee through New Brunswick at the equal expense of and Nova Scotia, will in effect impose on Nova Scotia the expense of constructing and operating upwards of 65 miles which Canada and 22 miles which New Brunswick would respectfully have to bear were the several Provinces to construct and operate the portion within their own limits, and that a share in the ungranted lands on the line would be a very inadequate consideration for the unequal burden thus imposed on Nova Scotia, more especially as it is proposed by the Bill before the Committee that should the expenses of construction be extinguished each Province shall return that portion of the Railroad within its own limits-and therefore Resolved, that in any agreement among the three Pleasant Street is, we are sorry to observe, in- Provinces of Canada, New Brunswick, and Noa Scotia, this Province ought not to be require to assume a greater responsibility than the construction and operation of that portion of the line within its own territory.
+1851.